ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 }
 ```

 > If we need to use parameters and still we need to use the event object.
-We have to use the `$event` parameter firstly.
+We have to use the `$event` parameter first.

 ```HTML
 <input type="text" v-on:input="setName($event, 'Tzompantzi')">